AgentBluenote/Mozilla/html/introduction-to-html/structuring-a-page-of-content-finished/marking-guide.md

-#Marking guide for "Marking up a letter"
+#Marking guide for "Structuring a page of content"
 The following guide outlines a marking guide for the MDN Learning Area HTML Topic — [Structring a page of content](https://developer.mozilla.org/en-US/Learn/HTML/Introduction_to_HTML/Structuring_a_page_of_content).
 Each subtask detailed in the assessment is listed below, along with an explanation of how many marks the task is worth.

 Note: These are guidelines, not set in stone rules — you are of course free to use your judgement on mark awarding when you meet an edge case, or something that isn't clearly cut.